quantumtech2020/github_web_hooks_demo/README.md

 The Flask Application will run in the local host 127.0.0.1:5000

+ngrok needs to be used to open localhost to external sites

 The route will be 127.0.0.1:5000/github
 It will be a post coming from Github
 The Api will be called api_gh_message